ryanleslie33/hungary-bear/ReadMe.md

 # _Hungry-bear_

-#### _{this is a game application where a user must take care of a bear or it will eat you using api calls and set intervals}, {January 15, 2018}_
+#### _{this is a game application where a user must take care of a bear or it will eat you using api calls and set intervals}, {January 15, 2019}_

 #### By _**{Ryan Leslie}**_

 ## Description

-_this application has two user input one for entering in a name of a doctor you are a trying to look up based in the greater portland area, that will pull up a list of 10 doctors that meet that search criteria.
-The second input will allow a user to input a symptom they are having and output will return a list of doctors in that practice_
+_this application has three buttons below an image of a bear.food level, sleep level, and Poke the bear.
+Right as you start the game the bears anger level will slowly increase unless you are using these button and giving the bear its sleep and food.
+If either one of these things drops below a certain level you will lose theh game._

 ## Setup/Installation Requirements

 * _Clone this repository to your terminal_
-* _open it up in atom or VisualStudio_
+* _open it up in a text editor of your choice_
 * _run a npm install in your terminal_
 * _if everything loads correctly you should be able to run npm run start and use the application_

 ## Specifications

-* _User can to enter a medical issue to receive a list of doctors in the portland area that fit the input_.
+* _User can hit Start Game to begin and also to restart the game_.

-* _User can enter a name to reveive a list of doctors in the portland area that fit search criteria_
+* _User can hit sleep level button to increase the bears sleep level and decrease anger level_

-* _After user had entered in the name or criteria the output should display first name, last name, address, phone number, and whether or not the doctor is taking new patients._
+* _User can hit Poke the bear button to increase the bears anger level and end the game._

-* _If the output does not meet any of the search criteria and there are no doctors available it should output "no doctors meet the criteria"_
+* _User can hit Feed the bear to increase food level and decrease bear anger level._